Aaron Rodgers: Honorary memberships and business ventures

-Rodgers has been vocal about his use of alternative medicine and treatments.
-He revealed in 2022 that he had previously sought offseason trips to Peru where he consumed ayahuasca.
-He has been one of the NFL's most prominent players to voice his concerns about his decision to not be vaccinated with any of the COVID-19 vaccines.

 Media appearances

-Rodgers is a spokesperson for State Farm Insurance and is frequently featured in their commercials.
-In the commercials, Rodgers often highlights his "Championship Belt" touchdown celebration, which State Farm has renamed as the "Discount Double Check".
+Rodgers was a longtime spokesperson for State Farm Insurance and was frequently featured in their commercials.
+In the commercials, Rodgers often highlights his "Championship Belt" touchdown celebration, which State Farm renamed as the "Discount Double Check".
 Rodgers has also been featured in Pizza Hut advertisements, as well as numerous local Wisconsin-based advertisements.

 In May 2015, Rodgers appeared as a contestant on Celebrity Jeopardy!; he defeated Shark Tank investor Kevin O'Leary and astronaut and future United States Senator Mark Kelly, winning $50,000 for his charity.
 In April 2021, Rodgers had a two-week stint as guest host on Jeopardy! from April 5–16.

-Rodgers has also made numerous cameo appearances on television, including in a 2013 episode of The Office, a 2019 episode of Game of Thrones and in a 2015 episode of the sketch comedy television series Key & Peele.
+Rodgers has also made numerous cameo appearances on television, including in a 2013 episode of The Office, a 2019 episode of Game of Thrones, and a 2015 episode of the sketch comedy television series Key & Peele.
 He also taped a cameo as Jeopardy! host for an episode of The Conners.

-During the NFL season, Rodgers frequently appears on Pat McAfee's radio program.
-One interview on the Pat McAfee Show in 2021 made headlines after Rodgers made several false statements about COVID-19, implying that unvaccinated people were not the group most affected by the pandemic and that ivermectin was beneficial for people with COVID-19.
-These and similar claims lead to Rodgers being compared to a conspiracy theorist by some reporters.

 In 2021, Rodgers took part in The Match IV, which was the fourth installment in the exhibition match play golf series.
 He was paired with professional golfer Bryson DeChambeau.
 The team went up against Phil Mickelson and Tom Brady.
 DeChambeau and Rodgers won the match 3 and 2.
 Rodgers also took part in the sixth edition of The Match, where he teamed up with Brady against fellow quarterbacks Josh Allen and Patrick Mahomes.
 Rodgers and Brady defeated Mahomes and Allen 1 up.